dbos-inc/dbos-docs/docs/cloud-tutorials/account-management.md

 :::

 Organizations allow multiple users to collaboratively manage applications.
-When a user creates an account, they are automatically added to an organization containing only them, with an organization name matching their username.
+When a user creates an account, they are automatically added to an organization containing only them, where the organization name is the same as their username.

 To invite a new user to your organization, run: